joosthooz/smarttimers/README.rst

 SmartTimers
 ===========

-Wrappers for timing libraries that provide a flexible API of measuring runtime in sequential and nested code blocks.
+SmartTimers is a collection of libraries for measuring runtime of running processes using a simple and flexible API.
+Time can be measured in sequential and nested code blocks.